khrona/awesomium-net-wiki/general-use/introduction-to-javascript-integration.md

 ---
 layout: page
-title : WebCore Initialization
+title : Introduction to JavaScript Integration
 group: General Use
-weight: 4
+weight: 8

 ---

+<p class="intro">It's easy to communicate with web-pages using JavaScript; here's a quick overview of the methods you can use.</p>

 ### Read some more articles